 Magnesium insufficiency lowers serotonin, which can also contribute to depression.
 This explains why many people experience a calming effect from magnesium.

-Learning and Memory
+Learning and memory

 …all elements of the limbic–hypothalamus–pituitary–adrenocortical axis are sensitive to the action of Mg.
-Magnesium has also been demonstrated to suppress hippocampal kindling, attenuate the release of, and affect adrenocortical sensitivity to, adrenocorticotrophic hormone (ACTH), and may influence the access of corticosteroids to the brain at the level of the blood brain barrier via its action on p-glycoprotein.”
+Magnesium has also been demonstrated to suppress hippocampal kindling, attenuate the release of, and affect adrenocortical sensitivity to, adrenocorticotrophic hormone (ACTH), and may influence the access of corticosteroids to the brain at the level of the blood brain barrier via its action on p-glycoprotein.”Boyle NB et al.

 Physical stress also increases the use of magnesium, making competitive athletes and fitness enthusiasts more at risk of insufficiency if they don’t supplement.